Just perusing Gayle’s [1] intro.

 These days, we use a lot of data to substitute .
 This should probably go into the mercenary science blog post haha.

-but also this connects to how do reasoning models make choices and do they really reason . the earlier reasoning models, try many things and take the average or the max. but they try them.
+But also this connects to how do reasoning models make choices and do they really reason . the earlier reasoning models, try many things and take the average or the max. but they try them.
 But interestingly we might ask whats going on in your head when you think about a problem. youre still burning calories. you often cant resist putting stuff on paper. or a whiteboard. or discussing with a colleague.
 And of course most computers get damaged by water, but we know showers are where great epiphanies come about.
 Or baths, in Archimedes world if I have my Greek philosophy right!

 1. Gayle, “Cracking the Coding Interview”